 The City intends to fund needed improvements to streets, drainage, and stormwater facilities in the public rights-of-way after a plan has been developed to address the problems and associated maintenance costs.

 The city needs property owner's help

-The City invites subdivision property owners to participate in a neighborhood-based process to help develop the plan.
+The City invites subdivision property owners to participate in a -based process to help develop the plan.
 Working together, we will come up with a plan to effectively address these public safety, drainage system and stormwater quality problems and associated maintenance costs.

 The process described below is intended for property owners and residents of Rustic Hills Subdivisions II and II.